Lane Graph as Path: Continuity-preserving Path-wise Modeling for Online Lane Graph Construction

 \subsection{Dataset}

-We conduct experiments on two challenging and large-scale datasets, \ie, nuScenes~\cite{nuscenes} and Argoverse2~\cite{av2}. nuScenes~\cite{nuscenes} dataset consists of 1000 scene sequences.
+We conduct experiments on two popular and large-scale datasets, \ie, nuScenes \cite{nuscenes} and Argoverse2~\cite{av2}. nuScenes~\cite{nuscenes} dataset consists of 1000 scene sequences.
 Each sequence is sampled in 2Hz frame rate and provides LiDAR point cloud and RGB images from 6 surrounding cameras, which covers 360$^\circ$ horizontal FOV of the ego-vehicle.
-The dataset provides the 2D lane graph without height information in the form of lane centerline and covers diverse online driving conditions (\eg, day, night, cloudy, rainy, and occlusion).
-For the online setting of lane graph construction, we set the perception ranges as $[-15.0m, 15.0m]$ for the $X$-axis and $[-30.0m, 30.0m]$ for the $Y$-axis and preprocess the dataset following~\cite{hdmapnet,vectormapnet,maptr}.
+The dataset provides the 2D lane graph without height information in the form of lane centerline and covers diverse online driving conditions.
+For the online setting of lane graph construction, we set the perception ranges as $[-15.0m, 15.0m]$ for the $X$-axis and $[-30.0m, 30.0m]$ for the $Y$-axis, and preprocess the dataset following~\cite{hdmapnet,vectormapnet,maptr}.
 We train on the nuScenes train set and evaluate on the val set.
 The experiments on nuScenes dataset are conducted using 6 surrounding-view images by default.
 Argoverse2~\cite{av2} dataset contains 1000 scene logs and 7 surrounding cameras with 360$^\circ$ horizontal FOV.
 Each log is sampled in 10Hz frame rate and provides 3D lane graph.
-Due to the disability of pixel-wise modeling in performing 3D segmentation (piece-wise and path-wise modelings can simply predict an extra z corrdinate to support 3D lane graph construction), we drop the height information for fair comparison across different modelings.
-Other experimental settings are the same as nuScenes.
+Due to the limitations of pixel-wise modeling in performing 3D segmentation (piece-wise and path-wise modelings can simply predict an extra z-coordinate to support 3D lane graph construction), we omit the height information for fair comparison across different modelings.
+Other experimental settings remain the same as those for nuScenes.